Ballast Point Lighthouse: New tower

 It was decided to relocate the light on top of the fog signal building and demolish the old tower.
-The Cabrillo National Monument, National Park Service, requested the lens and light for their museum soon to be built.
+Cabrillo National Monument, National Park Service, requested the lens and light for their museum soon to be built.
 Arrangements have been made for that Service to remove the lantern and lens prior to the demolition of the tower.
 The new light is a standard 375 mm lens with storm panes, which will be an occulting white, six second light, three seconds off, three seconds on.

 The old light used a 120 volt, 300 watt lamp, giving 1700 candlepower.
 The new light, even though it uses a slightly smaller lamp, 32 volt, 250 watt, will give 9000 candlepower, due to the increased efficiency of the filament and the removal of the green shade.
 The fog signal is a single tone diaphone which emits 1 blast every 15 seconds.
 In the event the diaphone becomes inoperative, the men on station are required to ring a large bell by hand, with one stroke every seconds.
 As a matter of interest it is noted the diaphone has never been inoperative since installation in 1926.
 Adjacent to the light structure are located a new three-bedroom and a four-bedroom duplex type dwelling, completely furnished which house resident personnel and their families.
 The new light has been shown from its new location since 5 August, and the demolition of the old tower is presently being accomplished.
 Ballast Point was the last lighthouse displaying a fixed light on the Pacific Coast.